 In the end, acta’s whole aim is to bring people together to make connections, make friends and make original theatre – we will continue to test new ways that we can achieve this safely to produce more community theatre – next show, Footsteps in the Snow, our festive family treat will go ahead in a new theatre format, despite the four week lockdown, and many acta workshops continue online, ensuring that we stay connected with our participants and groups.

 For regular updates on projects and our gradual transition to reopening, and for links to all our new films as they are released, join the acta mailing list to receive the monthly newsletter and follow our news on social media channels (see below).

 We will continue to monitor the situation closely, and will update the website with new developments to our programme over the next few months.

 Please get in touch in the meantime if you have any questions, or need to discuss anything further?
 We sincerely hope you all keep well and safe, and looking forward to seeing everyone again in due course.

 We are sharing news about upcoming seminars, images and videos from our participant’s Isolation Creations, and other news, available on these three channels:-

-We postponed all performances in March, and promised that all tickets purchased will be valid for rescheduled show dates.
-So far, the Lockleaze and Bedminster youth theatres managed to perform their shows to small physically distanced family audiences this Summer, and there are plans to develop the Drowning in Debt show by Lockleaze Stories into a radio drama.
-The Clippies show (previewed November 19) is going to be developed into a documentary film for a wider audience to enjoy, and hope remains that it may still be possible for it to return as a live theatre show next year.
+We postponed all performances when the Spring 20 lockdown began, and promised that all tickets purchased will be valid for rescheduled show dates.
+So far, the Lockleaze and Bedminster youth theatres managed to perform their shows to small physically distanced family audiences this Summer, and a new project to develop the Drowning in Debt show by Lockleaze Stories into a radio drama is underway.
+The Clippies show (previewed November 19) has been developed into a documentary film, and hope remains that it may still be possible for it to return as a live theatre show next May.